trishnasharma/ecs171_final_project/README.md

 ### Discussion Sections:
+#### Data Exploration
+When choosing our dataset, we decided on the Sign Language MNIST datasets from Kaggle since it was a trusted source to get reliable data and it’s important to have good data to build an accurate model.
+Since there were 24 alphabets in the dataset, we used 24 classes to represent each and had our model classify into those classes.

+#### Preprocessing
+To distinguish between the different classes, we used a heat map to analyze the dark and light spots of the images and to use those spots to identify the hand signs from it.
+The heat map was the best tool to understand the shape of each gesture.
+Then, we used a label binarizer which changed the label column from values of 1 - 24 to 0 - 1.
+It would be 1 if the entry matched the letter and 0 otherwise.
+The label binarizer is a standard for classification problems since it makes it easier for the model to train.

+#### Model 1
+When making our model, we initially flattened the image into a 1D array and used that as input for our first model.
+And we chose the activation function by experimenting with the model and seeing which ones worked the best.
+However, that didn’t perform as well with an accuracy of 71%, and this inaccuracy can be attributed to its inability to identify distinguishing features between the images.
+From the graph, our model performed well with the training data but not the test, which are signs of underfitting.

+#### Model 2
+To improve our model, we made our second model be a CNN with more layers.
+We trained it with a 2D representation of the images, so that it kept those distinguishing features, leading to more accurate results.
+We also chose to do a CNN instead since it would process the images without losing its prominent features and give accurate predictions.
+After evaluating our CNN model, we got an accuracy of 99.81%, and we were finally pleased with our model.
+In conclusion, we used trial and error to find our final model.
+With complex data like images, a more complex model is needed, and we didn’t realize this until our first simple model wasn’t as accurate.
+This made us seek for different machine learning models specialized for image classification and CNN was perfect for that.
+We also experimented with the convolution layers and their activation functions to perfect our model.

 ### Conclusion:
 We did a neural network analysis on hand signs from the MNIST kaggle dataset.
 Before building the actual model we did a bunch of data processing and preprocessing on the datasets.
 We then built a very basic model with a few layers and modified that to our final model which gave us the best accuracy.
 We ended up with an accuracy of: 99.8%.
 Overall we enjoyed brainstorming about different ideas and ML projects to work on and found this one to be very interesting.
 In the future we could probably try a dataset with different images, for example taking the picture in different lightings and experimenting with that to see if we can train the model better.